JuliaParallel/julia-hpc-tutorial-sc24/README.md

 **Important:** make a copy of your login and password you won’t be able to change these, nor recover them later!!!

+## Sign up for the tutorial's Slack workspace

+Please use [this link](https://join.slack.com/t/juliahpctutor-7z54837/shared_invite/zt-2t4ythu1d-20M9Nw6Zzd7TAeJyZDl2oQ) to sign up for our Slack workspace.
+This will also let you ask questions after the event.

 ## Julia for HPC Birds of a Feather session @ SC24

 We will again host a [Julia for HPC BoF at SC24](https://github.com/JuliaParallel/julia-hpc-bof-sc24)